stpope/CSL6/README.md

 This is release 6.0, April, 2020.

 The home page for CSL is http://FASTLabInc.com/CSL.
-See the screen shots and links to the screencast demos there.
+See the screen shots and links to screencast demos there.

 CSL is known to work on Mac OSX, many flavors of UNIX/Linux, iPhones, Android and MS-Windows.
 To get started quickly, build the JUCE demo app (documented elsewhere) and use the combo boxes at the bottom to select among the tests, whose source code is all in the Src/Tests folder.
-For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder.
+For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder;
-Both assume JUCE 6.0 is already installed.
+likewise, there's a VisualStudio solution in Builds/VisualStudio2019.

 ## About CSL